Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 Breakdown benchmark

 - Number of times breakdown occurring in a machine or anything.
+Needs to be minimal.